-- Issued at any time whenever an unexpected significant change has occurred. - Aircraft or satellite estimate finds storm is stronger than forecast. - Storm is significantly off track. - When U.S. Watches or Warnings are issued between regularly scheduled advisories - Watches or Warnings may be discontinued on intermediate Public Advisories
+- Issued at any time whenever an unexpected significant change has occurred - Aircraft or satellite estimate finds storm is stronger than forecast - Storm is significantly off track - As of 2024: U.S. Watches and Warnings can now be issued on Intermediate Advisories. - Therefore, Special Advisories are no longer needed to solely issue U.S. watches and warnings between regularly scheduled advisories

-While rare, Special Advisories are issued any time an unexpected significant change occurs.
+While rare, special advisories are issued any time an unexpected significant change occurs.
 Aircraft or satellite may find a rapidly changing storm that is stronger than what is forecasted.
 These advisories are issued between the regularly scheduled advisories and contain the full suite of advisory products.